gohugoio/hugo/content/hosting-and-deployment/deployment-with-wercker.md

 The preceding example for the about page leverages archetypes to scaffold a new content file with preconfigured front matter.
 [Find out more about Hugo's archetypes](/content-management/archetypes/).
 {{% /note %}}

 Now you can edit `contents/about.md` in your text editor of choice, but this is not necessary for the purposes of this guide.
 Running the following command will build your Hugo site into the `public` directory.
-We have added `undraft` to ensure that the example page is no longer in draft mode:

-{{< code file="hugo-build-undraft.sh" >}}
-hugo undraft content/about.md
-{{< /code >}}

-Once the website is build, t's a good idea to run the following command to start a local server and ensure you're changes have been implemented:
+Once the website is build, it's a good idea to run the following command to start a local server and ensure you're changes have been implemented:

 ```
 hugo server --theme=herring-cove